YonikProjects/ircontrol/README.md

 # iControl

 Remotely Control Projectors at your will.
-Please
+Please update your